Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tempura: Delicate and artistic fried food

 Tempura is vegetables and shrimp coated in flour and deep fried.
-What makes Tempura different from regular fried breaded dishes is the way the batter is mixed, the way it is fried, the accompanying spices and the dipping sauce.
+What makes Tempura different from regular fried battered dishes is the way the batter is mixed, the way it is fried, the accompanying spices and the dipping sauce.

 Ramen: The Soul of Street Food

 Ramen noodles actually originated in China.
 One of the most important elements of Ramen is the soup, which is a blend of Dashi and stock.
-A bowl of Ramen consists of noodles served with sliced pork, green onions, eggs, tofu, fish cakes, and seaweed.
+A bowl of Ramen consists of noodles served with sliced pork, green onions, eggs, tofu, fish cakes and seaweed.

 There are many types of Ramen noodles with different names corresponding to the flavor of the broth: Tonkotsu ramen (pork bone noodles), Shoyu ramen (soy sauce noodles), Miso ramen (soy sauce noodles) and Shio ramen (salt noodles).

-Sashimi: Fresh taste from the sea
+Sashimi: Fresh taste from the ocean

 Sashimi is cut into thin slices, eaten with ginger and dipped in Wasabi mixed soy sauce, bringing out the cool taste of fresh ingredients and the spicy taste of Wasabi.